Protecting Your Financial Investments

 Receivership can also be useful if you are involved in a shareholder dispute.
 A receiver can perform operations, complete projects, liquidate assets or sell a business.

-Interim receivership is a remedy available under the Bankruptcy and Insolvency Act to protect assets of a company undergoing a formal insolvency process.
+Interim receivership is a remedy available under the Bankruptcy and Insolvency Act to protect the assets of a company undergoing a formal insolvency process.
 Crowe MacKay & Company’s Licensed Insolvency Trustees have been appointed interim receivers to carry out duties and roles such as:

 Monitoring and controlling assets and disbursements